marcopierobon/blog/src/content/posts/2023-03-04-how-war-tactics-align-with-software-development.md

 Similarly, the waterfall model of software development can be problematic, as it can result in a rigid and inflexible approach that leaves little room for changes or adjustments based on feedback from users or other stakeholders.

-## A﻿gile in warm - Mission command
+## A﻿gile in war - Mission command

 \
 In the Western military approach to warfare, commanders define the overall objectives and goals of the mission, but soldiers on the ground are given the freedom to make tactical decisions about how to achieve those objectives.
 This approach is often referred to as "mission command", and it empowers soldiers to make decisions based on their own observations and expertise.